 As a result, most conventional borrowers maintain impressive FICO scores.
 In 2014, successful conventional loan recipients for purchase loans posted an average FICO credit score of 755, according to mortgage software provider Ellie Mae.

 FHA loans: Like VA loans, FHA loans are backed by the federal government.
 There’s no credit score minimum, but most FHA lenders prefer a score of at least 620.
 In 2014, some lenders theoretically dropped their minimum score to 580, but lenders have generally set higher standards since the mortgage meltdown.
 Successful FHA borrowers typically have higher scores.
-The average credit score for all FHA purchases in October was 629.
-For all of 2012, the average was 700.
+The average credit score for all FHA purchases in the second quarter of 2014 was 680, which is well above the minimum 580 score.